 - Expedited Hearing Process: If a student wishes to take responsibility and does not plan to challenge the evidence, they may participate in an Expedited Hearing Process.
 In this hearing, three Honor Court members hear the case and determine the appropriate sanction for the offense.
 The Student Attorney General must agree to grant a student an Expedited Hearing Process if one is desired; otherwise, an accused student can still plead guilty and have a hearing under the procedures of a regular Honor Court hearing

-- Full Guilty Plea: In a hearing in which the student wishes to plead guilty, but perhaps disagrees with a portion of the evidence, five Honor Court members hear the case and thoroughly review the record in light of the student's concerns
+- Full Guilty Hearing: In a hearing in which the student wishes to plead guilty, but perhaps disagrees with a portion of the evidence, five Honor Court members hear the case and thoroughly review the record in light of the student's concerns

 - Honor Court Alternative Resolution: If a student is charged with certain conduct violations, they may be granted an Honor Court Alternative Resolution (HCAR) hearing.
 In this hearing, the Honor Court Chair and one Honor Court Vice-Chair hear the case and determine the appropriate sanction for the offense.
 The accused student may choose to accept or reject the sanction(s) offered by the HCAR panel.
 If the student does not accept the sanctions, the case will be rescheduled for an Expedited Hearing Process